zeek/spicy/doc/programming/language/statements.rst

 ``CTRL_EXPR`` accordingly first where necessary.
 If ``local IDENT`` is specified, the blocks have access to a corresponding local variable that holds the value of the control expression.
-If no ``default`` is given, the runtime will throw a ``UnhandledSwitchCase`` exception if there's no matching case.
+If no ``default`` is given, the runtime will throw an ``UnhandledSwitchCase`` exception if there's no matching case.

 .. note::